AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 >[!TIP]
 >
->* What is "Graph collapse"?
-(Graph collapse is...)
+>* "Graph collapse" refers to scenarios where multiple disparate profiles are inadvertently merged together into a single identity graph.
 >
->* What is a "layered" graph?
-(A layered graph refers to identity graphs that have multiple degrees of links...)
+>* A layered graph refers to identity graphs that have multiple levels of links.
+View the image below for an example of a graph with three layers.

 ![A diagram of graph layers](../images/namespace-priority/graph-layers.png)